 - Daily wear contact lenses – Most contact lenses are daily wear.
 That is they are worn all day and then removed at night for cleaning.
 These lenses generally last until their given expiration date, at which point they must be discarded and replaced because the lens material begins to break down.

 - Colored contact lenses – These are worn to enhance or completely change the visual color of the iris.
 They are still prescription contact lenses, however, and need to be treated with the same care you would give to regular lenses.
 Many — but not all — brands of contact lens companies offer colored lens options.

 Need a prescription?

 We do that too!
-Harbor Eyecare Center offers comprehensive eye exams at our Portsmouth office.
+Harbor Eyecare Center offers comprehensive eye exams at our Exeter office.
 In addition to assessing your visual acuity, your eye care provider will examine your eye health and function.

 Schedule a contact lens exam at Harbor Eyecare Center now.